 Unit 2

 AP Theme War and Empire

-Торіс The Roman Army
+Topic The Roman Army

 Essential Question Why was the Roman army successful in conquering nations?
 What characteristics of the Roman army have been adopted by other nations?

-Unit Focus Learners will: explain how communication and travel were achieved in the Roman Empire. explore the purpose of roads in the Roman Empire and how they were constructed. define "Legionary Soldier." explore the recruitment process and compare with contemporary recruitment practices. investigate the life and work of a soldier and compare with contemporary models. identify the organization of the Legion. identify the senior officers and explain their role. describe the layout of the Legionary Fortress. explain the rational for creating the structure as it was created. compare the Roman army with other armies. research how practices of the Roman army has influenced other armies.
+Unit Focus Learners will: • explain how communication and travel were achieved in the Roman Empire. • explore the purpose of roads in the Roman Empire and how they were constructed. • define "Legionary Soldier." • explore the recruitment process and compare with contemporary recruitment practices. • investigate the life and work of a soldier and compare with contemporary models. • identify the organization of the Legion. • identify the senior officers and explain their role. • describe the layout of the Legionary Fortress. • explain the rational for creating the structure as it was created. • compare the Roman army with other armies. • research how practices of the Roman army has influenced other armies.

-ACTFI ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written ken, signed, or written conversations to share information, reactions, feelings, and opinions.
-Unrehearsed Speaking Example: Learners will role-play a soldier recrui tment to demonstrate an understanding of the process.
-Communication Communicate effectively in more 2) Interpretive Communication than one language in pat is heard, read, or viewed on a variety of topics. order to function in a U eading variety of situations kample: Learners will read a passage describing the life d work of a soldier. and for multiple and an and a second sec id work of a soluter. purposes 3) Presentational Communication o inform, explain, persuade, and narrate on a variety to various audiences of listeners, readers or viewers.
-Rehearsed Writing and Speaking Example: Learners will create a Roman Army re- cruitment poster.
-1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain in, and reflect on the relationship between the practices and perspectives of the cultures studied.
-2) Relating Cultural Products to Perspectives Cultures Learners use the language to investigate, explain, and reflect on the relationship between the Interact with cultural products and perspectives of the cultures studie d. competence and V N N A A A A understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
-Learners will identify types of swords, explore how and when they were used, and demonstrate an understanding of the way they were used. tow and when they were used, and demonstrate an anderstanding of the way they were used.
+ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit 1) Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
+Communication Unrehearsed Speaking Example: Learners will role-play a soldier recruitment to demonstrate an understanding of the process.
+Communicate effectively in more 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. than one language in order to function in a variety of situations and for multiple purposes Listening Example: Learners will listen to a passage reflecting the importance of military life.
+Reading Example: Learners will read a passage describing the life and work of a soldier. purposes 3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+Rehearsed Writing and Speaking Example: Learners will create a Roman Army recruitment poster.
+Cultures Interact with cultural Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. competence and understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+Learners will identify types of swords, explore how and when they were used, and demonstrate an understanding of the way they were used.